 Related: Investing in Real Estate Properties: The Ultimate Guide

 Mezzanine debt is another part of the capital stack located midway between senior debt and preferred equity.

-Mezzanine debt acts as a bridge or floor between the senior debt on the ground floor of the capital stack and the preferred and common equity above.
+Mezzanine debt acts similarly to a bridge or floor between the senior debt on the ground floor of the capital stack and the preferred and common equity above.
 Because of its location in the capital stack, mezzanine debt is subordinate to senior debt but has priority over preferred equity and common equity.

-As an alternative to investing in the equity side of a real estate joint venture, investors can also loan money as mezzanine debt to the developer or sponsor.
+As an alternative to investing in the equity side of a real estate joint venture.
+Investors can also loan money as mezzanine debt to the developer or sponsor.
 Generally speaking, mezzanine debt has a higher rate of return than senior bank debt in exchange for being subordinate to the senior debt.

 Mezzanine debt may offer stronger risk-adjusted returns from the downside protection due to its position in the capital stack.
 However, upside potential is also typically limited, unlike preferred equity which offers investors an uncapped upside potential albeit with a higher level of risk.